 The Caulfield Cup is surrounded by the Caulfield Cup Carnival, which is made up of three days of racing and a range of other events.
 The first day of the Caulfield Cup takes place on Saturday, 10th of October, 2015 – Caulfield Guineas Day.
 The second day is Thousand Guineas Day on Wednesday, 16th of October, with Caulfield Cup Day itself held on Saturday, 17th of October, 2015.

 The Caulfield Cup has been run since 1879, and been won by some of Australia’s greatest horses.
 The most notable winners over this long history include names like Viewed in 2009, Northerly in 2002, Mannerism in 1992, and Elvstroem in 2004.
 The 2013 edition of the race was won by Fawkner and more recently the now deceased Admire Rakti in the 2014 edition of the race.

 While the Caulfield Cup has been run since 1879, it only recently opened itself up to international competition.
 Since 1998, this event has been open to overseas entries, with British horse Taufan’s Melody winning the first year in 1998 and All The Good taking the major prize in 2008.
 The Caulfield Cup continues to attract international horses however, so it wont be long until we see another international winner.

 Caulfield Cup Replay

-View the replay of the 2013 Caulfield Cup below:
+View the replay of last years Caulfield Cup below: